 Graduates are prepared to:

-- Demonstrate accountability, responsibility, professional attitude, civility, and commitment to nursing when dealing with clients, families, and members of the health care team.
+- Demonstrate accountability, responsibility, civility, advocacy, and commitment to nursing when dealing with clients and families, as a member of the health care team.

-- Contribute to the individualized care plan that enables one to adapt health care practices that meet the needs of patients from various cultures and life experiences.
+- Contribute to the individualized care plan by collaborating with health care team members to adapt health care practices to meet the individual needs of patients.

 Estimated Resident Program Cost*